kevin-ai-04/TrackLearn/README.md

 The Manage page is where signed-in users create subjects, add entries, upload Markdown, and monitor publication requests.

+### Offline reader

+The standalone Offline page (`/offline`) lists downloaded courses from local device storage and can render saved course overviews, modules, and materials while disconnected.

 ### Settings and progress

-The Settings page includes theme selection, font selection, import/export for progress, reset controls, and synced account state when logged in.
+The Settings page includes theme selection, font selection, Offline Support, import/export for progress, reset controls, account profile settings, role switching for evaluation, and synced account state when logged in.

 ### Admin dashboard